TheRubick/devops-exercises/topics/aws/README.md

 </b></details>

 <details>
 <summary>True or False?
-In AWS Lambda, you are charged as long as a function exists, regardless of whether it's running or not</summary><br><b>
+In AWS Lambda, you are charged as long as a function exists, regardless of whether it's running or not ❎ </summary><br><b>

 False.
 Charges are being made when the function is executed for the time it takes to execute and compute resources it uses.
 </b></details>

 <details>
-<summary>Which of the following set of languages Lambda supports?
+<summary>Which of the following set of languages Lambda supports? ✅

 - R, Swift, Rust, Kotlin
 - Python, Ruby, Go, Kotlin, Bash